Cao Cao Mausoleum: Controversy

-In August 2010, 23 experts and scholars presented evidence at the National High-Level Forum on Culture of the Three Kingdoms Period held in Suzhou, Jiangsu to argue that the findings and the artefacts of the tomb are fake.

-During the forum, Lin Kuicheng, a historian and member of the China Federation of Literary and Art Circles, pointed out that Cao Cao should not be referred to as "King Wu of Wei" before 220 CE.
-After Cao Cao died in March 220 CE, his vassal king title – "King of Wei" – was inherited by his son, Cao Pi, who continued to hold the title until around December when he forced Emperor Xian, the last emperor of the Han dynasty, to abdicate in his favour.
-Since Cao Cao was buried about one month after his death and his funeral was most likely presided over by Cao Pi, it would be taboo to refer to Cao Cao as "King Wu of Wei" because the "King of Wei" (Cao Pi) was still living then.
-Furthermore, when Emperor Xian relinquished his throne to Cao Pi, he referred to Cao Pi and Cao Cao as "King of Wei" and "King Wu" respectively in his official abdication edict; Cao Cao was never referred to as "King Wu of Wei" in the edict.
+In August 2010, the "Anti-Cao faction" convened a "National High-Level Forum on Culture of the Three Kingdoms Period" (三国文化全国高层论坛) in Suzhou, Jiangsu where they presented evidence arguing that the findings and the artefacts of the tomb are fake.
+During the forum, Lin Kuicheng (林奎成), a historian and member of the China Federation of Literary and Art Circles, argued that Cao Cao should not be referred to as "King Wu of Wei" before 220 CE since it would be taboo to use this title when his son Cao Pi had inherited the "King of Wei" title and was still living then.
+Furthermore, Lin Kuicheng noted that when Emperor Xian relinquished his throne to Cao Pi, he referred to Cao Pi and Cao Cao as "King of Wei" and "King Wu" respectively in his official abdication edict—Cao Cao was never referred to as "King Wu of Wei" in the edict.